kar-dim/Watermarking-Accelerated/README.md

 - OpenCL implementation: The [OpenCL Headers](https://github.com/KhronosGroup/OpenCL-Headers), [OpenCL C++ Bindings](https://github.com/KhronosGroup/OpenCL-CLHPP) and [OpenCL Library file](https://github.com/KhronosGroup/OpenCL-SDK) are already included and configured for this project.
 - CUDA implementation: NVIDIA CUDA Toolkit is required for building.
-- CPU Implementation: LibPNG and LibJPEG and zlib are also included, and are used internally by CImg for loading and saving of images.
+- CPU Implementation: Image libraries (libjpeg, libpng, libtiff etc) are included and utilized internally by CImg for loading and saving of images.
 - ArrayFire should be installed globally, with default installation options.
 Environment Variable "AF_PATH" will be defined automatically.
 - FFmpeg must exist on system PATH (Pre-build binaries already include FFmpeg binaries and DLLs).